 We thank Karthik Ganesan and Shalu Agrawal from CEEW for providing the extracted relevant data for Uttar Pradesh for 2019.

-Please email Aditya Chunekar (email@example.com) for any questions or comments on this post.
+Please contact Aditya Chunekar (firstname.lastname@example.org) for questions or comments.

 Suggested Citation: Prayas (Energy Group), ‘Household electricity consumption during the COVID-19 lockdown’, part of blog-series on smart meter data collected under the eMARC initiative, June 2020.